Doraemon: Nobita's New Great Adventure into the Underworld: Plot

 Dorami, Doraemon's sister, discovers the statues of the future Doraemon and Nobita inside the pocket of the past Doraemon, and uses the Time Cape to bring them back to their normal forms.
 Doraemon and Nobita plan to use Dorami's Phone Booth to return to the real world.
-A fake ending plays but then Nobita realizes that the world will still be threatened even when they go back to normal.
+A fake ending plays, but then Nobita realises that the world will still be threatened even when they go back to normal.
 They decide to head back and slay the Demon King.

 They arrive on the Demon Planet again and rescue everyone, including Professor Mangetsu.
 They then head to the moon, where Medusa is trying to destroy the moon's power.
+As long as Medusa looks at Miyoko, she becomes dizzy and cannot control her body and stabs her sword into the Moon.
 The Demon King, enraged by the actions of Doraemon's group, brings his whole army to invade Earth at once.

-On the moon, Doraemon's group fails to stop Medusa from destroying the moon's power that protects the Earth which destroys the demonic form of Medusa, revealing that she is Miyoko's mother.
+On the moon, Doraemon's group fails to stop Medusa from destroying the moon's power that protects the Earth, which destroys the demonic form of Medusa, revealing that she is Miyoko's mother.
 Miyoko's mother tells that her soul has been taken away when she dealt with the Demon King and reveals that there is a red moon on the Demon Planet, which is the Demon King's heart, explaining why they failed to kill him earlier.
 She then disappears, while Miyoko and her father mourn.

 The group, on the flying carpet, then race to destroy the heart of the Demon King.
 It is nearly impossible at first as the army heavily outnumbers and surrounds them.
 Doraemon suddenly comes up with an idea and uses the Anywhere Door to go near the Demon king's heart.
 Nobita shoots an arrow that has been enlarged by the Enlarging Light, and they destroy the heart, along with the Demon Planet and its army.

 During the credits, they return to Earth and rebuild Miyoko's home, with her bidding Nobita farewell.
 In the real world, Miyoko, her father and the space center are relieved to see that the black hole vanished before reaching Earth.
 Nobita goes back to the real world, forgetting everything and believing it to be a dream.
-After the credits, Nobita tries to cast a spell, he surprisingly gets the same result as in the Magic World but attributes it to the wind while the broom they used to escape Medusa still sits on the tree.
+After the credits, Nobita tries to cast a spell, but he surprisingly gets the same result as in the Magic World, but attributes it to the wind, while the broom they used to escape Medusa still sits on the tree.